NativeScript/NativeScript/README.md

 [NativeScript](http://www.nativescript.org) empowers you to access native APIs from JavaScript directly.
 The framework currently provides iOS and Android runtimes for rich mobile development and can be utilized in a number of diverse use cases.

-## Getting Started and Installation
+## Getting Started and Installation process

 Our Getting Started Guides are hands-on tutorials that walk you through developing with NativeScript: